andrewjmead/wpsites/README.md

 Default: `'root'`

-The username for your sites database connection.
+The username for your site's database connection.

 ### Database password